 - Superior rigidity prevents cupping and width shrinkage

 - Made from structural grade Canadian Spruce that is SFI Chain of Custody certified to be from responsibly managed, sustainable sources

 C. Solid-Sawn Side Strips

 - Contributes to overall stability by sealing off fillet endgrain, thereby reducing changes to core moisture content

-- DACS II tongue and groove simulate the function and appearance of solid wood flooring
+- DACS III tongue and groove simulate the function and appearance of solid wood flooring